Critical-Match/elastic-firestore-extension/PREINSTALL.md

 https://firebase.google.com/docs/extensions/alpha/create-user-docs#writing-preinstall
 -->

-The Elastic App Search Firestore extension enables comprehensive [full-text search](https://firebase.google.com/docs/firestore/solutions/search) for your Firebase applications.
+The Elastic Firestore extension enables comprehensive [full-text search](https://firebase.google.com/docs/firestore/solutions/search) for your Firebase applications.

-This extension indexes and syncs the documents in a Cloud Firestore collection to an [Elastic App Search](https://www.elastic.co/app-search?ultron=firebase-extension&blade=preinstall&hulk=product) deployment by creating a Cloud Function which syncs changes in your collection on any [write event](https://firebase.google.com/docs/functions/firestore-events#function_triggers) (any time you create, update, or a delete a document).
+This extension indexes and syncs the documents in a Cloud Firestore collection to an [Elastic](https://www.elastic.co/app-search?ultron=firebase-extension&blade=preinstall&hulk=product) deployment by creating a Cloud Function which syncs changes in your collection on any [write event](https://firebase.google.com/docs/functions/firestore-events#function_triggers) (any time you create, update, or a delete a document).

-#### Elastic App Search
+#### Elastic

-Elastic App Search provides a comprehensive API for implementing common search patterns like auto-completed search suggestions and faceted filter navigation.
+Elastic provides a comprehensive API for implementing common search patterns like auto-completed search suggestions and faceted filter navigation.
 You'll also have tooling so your team can easily track and tweak search relevance based on usage data.

-App Search is a part of [Elastic Enterprise Search](https://www.elastic.co/guide/en/enterprise-search/current/installation.html).
+Elastic is a part of [Elastic Enterprise Search](https://www.elastic.co/guide/en/enterprise-search/current/installation.html).
 You'll need an Enterprise Search deployment, which is created and maintained outside of Firebase.

 #### Getting started

 1. Start an Enterprise Search deployment.
 You can provision one easily with [Elastic Cloud on GCP](https://console.cloud.google.com/marketplace/product/endpoints/elasticsearch-service.gcpmarketplace.elastic.co).
-2. Once you have a deployment running, you'll need an [App Search Engine](https://www.elastic.co/guide/en/app-search/current/getting-started.html#getting-started-with-app-search-engine) to sync to your collection.
+2. Once you have a deployment running, you'll need an [Elastic Engine](https://www.elastic.co/guide/en/app-search/current/getting-started.html#getting-started-with-app-search-engine) to sync to your collection.
-3. Once you've installed the extension and your Firestore collection is synced to App Search, you're ready to [start searching](https://www.elastic.co/guide/en/app-search/current/search-guide.html)!
+3. Once you've installed the extension and your Firestore collection is synced to Elastic, you're ready to [start searching](https://www.elastic.co/guide/en/app-search/current/search-guide.html)!

-You can use the App Search [Search API](https://www.elastic.co/guide/en/app-search/current/search.html) for full-text search and everything you need to build a complete search experience: facets, filters, click analytics, query suggestion, relevance tuning and much more.
+You can use the Elastic [Search API](https://www.elastic.co/guide/en/app-search/current/search.html) for full-text search and everything you need to build a complete search experience: facets, filters, click analytics, query suggestion, relevance tuning and much more.

-If you have documents in your collection already, this extension also provides a [script](https://github.com/elastic/app-search-firestore-extension/tree/master/functions/src/bin) for backfilling existing data to App Search.
+If you have documents in your collection already, this extension also provides a [script](https://github.com/elastic/app-search-firestore-extension/tree/master/functions/src/bin) for backfilling existing data to Elastic.

 <!-- We recommend keeping the following section to explain how billing for Firebase Extensions works -->